Thinking about switching your family carry-all for an electric car? We've selected the best electric family cars you can buy.

 Year launched: 2021

-For years the Citroen Berlingo (and its related Peugeot and Vauxhall siblings) has been the family car of choice for those in the know.
-Yes, it may look like a van - because underneath it is - but if you can look past that you'll be getting a brilliant people carrier.
+For years, the Citroen Berlingo (and its related Peugeot and Vauxhall siblings) has been the family car of choice for those in the know.
+Yes, it may look like a van - because underneath it is - but look past that and you'll find a brilliant people carrier.

-Now, Citroen offers a fully electric version of the Berlingo - the e-Berlingo - which offers basically the same package as the standard car, with a battery instead of a fuel tank.
+Now, Citroen offers a fully electric version of the Berlingo - the e-Berlingo - which is basically the same package as the standard car but with a battery instead of a fuel tank.
 That means you get tonnes of space and storage in that boxy body, a durable and airy interior and the ability to have three child seats across the rear row, with three ISOFIX points, too.

-The only limitation is its range, which is officially 171 miles but could be a fair bit less than that if you use the e-Berlingo for long journeys or during winter.
+The only limitation is its range, which is officially 171 miles (later boosted to 213 miles by the 2024 facelift) and in reality, you'll get a fair bit less than that, especially if you use the e-Berlingo for long journeys or during winter.

 10. BYD Atto 3